JamesHutchison/python-dev-container-template/README.md

 The `.devcontainer/devcontainer.json` file defines the extensions, settings, etc that are the foundation.

 This means `.vscode/settings.json` isn't generated yet.
 This allows for it to be used as user settings or as additional settings.
-If you wish to have them be user settings, at `.vscode/settings.json` to the `.gitignore` file.
+If you wish to have them be user settings, add `.vscode/settings.json` to the `.gitignore` file.

 Poetry is used for dependency management.
 The virtual environment is under `.env`.
 - Add production dependency: `poetry add <dependency>`